emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 ![Phases Distribution Graph](/Images/phases_distribution.png)

 ## Insights
+### Hurdle Splits
+- **Graph 1 (Typical Race Splits)** gives an overall view of race splits:
+    - While all three men follow the same general path, getting increasingly slower as the race continues, Warholm has the fastest hurdle split from H1-H5.
+    - Starting at H6, Benjamin holds the fastest hurdle splits until the end of the race.
+- **Graph 2 (Time Difference to dos Santos)** shows these trends more clearly:
+    - Using dos Santos as a benchmark, Warholm explodes out of the blocks, building a gap of 0.2 seconds on dos Santos by H3 and extending it to as much as 0.4 seconds by H8.
+    - However, over the last two hurdles and the run in to the finish line, Warholm loses over 0.1 as dos Santos closes.
+    - In contrast, Benjamin consistently loses ground on dos Santos in the first half, peaking at around a 0.2 second deficit at H5.
+    - Through the second half of the race, Benjamin gains about 0.06 seconds on dos Santos at each hurdle, finishing hard to stay about 0.15 seconds ahead of dos Santos by the end of the race.
+### Hurdle Phases
+- **Graph 3 (Phases Distribution)** demonstrates not just average times but also each racer's consistency:
+    - **Start Phase**:
+        - This graph corroborates the last two, showing Warholm's tendency to get out quick but also his consistency compared to the other two athletes.
+        - Benjamin is generally the most variable in his start and the slowest.
+    - **Middle Phase**:
+        - All three athletes have medians within a small range, with dos Santos being the most consistent athlete.
+    - **End Phase**:
+        - All three athletes experience a notable increase in times, but Benjamin stays the strongest while Warholm suffers from his early-race strength.
+        - Benjamin is the most variable (although he is still significantly ahead of the other two athletes) while dos Santos is again the most consistent through this phase.
 ## Which part of the 400 meter hurdle race most strongly predicts final results?
+Various coaches in the 400 meter hurdles have varying opinions on the most vital section of the race.
+While the last essential question demonstrated the success of different race strategies, this section aims to view race pacing from a general standpoint.
+Through a statistical analysis, it is possible to empirically determine the most important part of the race by calculating its correlation to the final time.

 ### Generating Visualizations
 ### 1: Individual Correlations